 It’s true what they say, Dundee has got style!
 It’s also proud to be the first and only UNESCO City of Design in the UK.

-The V&A Museum is one of Scotland’s most striking building.
+The V&A Dundee is one of Scotland’s most striking buildings.
 Its design was inspired by the dramatic cliffs along the northeast coasts of Scotland.
 Experience the remarkable story of design from the past, present and future through permanent and recurring exhibitions.

 Dundee Law is worth the climb to the top.
 On a clear day, reach the summit and take a panoramic shot where you will be able to see almost 45 miles over the city to Fife, Perthshire and the Sidlaw Hills to the north.

-Tay Rail Bridge is a bonnie location for some good snaps to add to your photo collection – especially and sunrise and sunset.
+Tay Rail Bridge is a bonnie location for some good snaps to add to your photo collection – especially during sunrise and sunset.